influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/query.md

 Get started with one of the following tools for querying data stored in an {{% cloud-name %}} database:

-- **Flight SQL clients**: Use language-specific (Python, Go, etc.) clients to execute queries in your terminal or custom code.
+- **InfluxDB v3 client libraries**: Use language-specific (Python, Go, etc.) clients to execute queries in your terminal or custom code.
-- **influx3 CLI**: Send SQL queries from your terminal command-line.
+- **influx3 CLI**: Send queries from your terminal command-line.
 - **Grafana**: Query InfluxDB v3 with the [FlightSQL Data Source plugin](https://grafana.com/grafana/plugins/influxdata-flightsql-datasource/) and connect and visualize data.

 For this example, use the following query to select all the data written to the